dhanush-2501/hydro-analyzer/docs/README.md

 # How to Contribute
 &emsp;We welcome contributions from anyone who is interested in improving this project.
 Whether you want to submit a pull request with code changes, we appreciate your help in making this project better.

-# Submitting Code Changes
+# Guidelines for Contributing
 &emsp;If you would like to submit a pull request with code changes, please follow these steps:
 1. Fork the repository to your own GitHub account.
 2. Clone the repository to your local machine.
-3. Create a new branch for your every feature.
+3. Create a new branch for your changes.
 4. Make your changes to the code according to code and documentation standards.
 Like files related to UI must be inside the UI folder, Widgets must be in Widgets folder.
 Hydro analyzer
 ├── HyAn